ianderrington/genai/docs/Managen.ai/index.md

 !!! tip "**Our Mission** is to help people to effectively understand, build, use and manage Generative AI."

-!!! abstract "**Our Method** uses Generative AI itself helping to build the site an dkeep it up to date."
+!!! abstract "**Our Method** uses Generative AI itself helping to build the site and keep it up to date."

-!!! info "**Our success** will be found when this site is able to help you to build their own GenAI solutions using the referenced material.
+!!! info "**Our success** will be found when this site is able to help you to build their own GenAI solutions using the referenced material. "

 ## Welcome to [Managen.ai](https://www.managen.ai),